denoland/manual/advanced/typescript/types.md

 When Deno loads a TypeScript module in a web worker, it will automatically type check the module and its dependencies against the Deno web worker library.
-This can present a challenge in other contexts like `deno cache`, `deno bundle`, or in editors.
+This can present a challenge in other contexts like `deno cache` or in editors.
 There are a couple of ways to instruct Deno to use the worker libraries instead of the standard Deno libraries.

 ### Using triple-slash directives